piyushNegiDev/YeahMovies/README.md

 Static movie discovery UI powered by TMDB.

+> Project status: This project is still in progress.
+The Sign Up and Get Started buttons are not working yet.

 ## Project Structure
 - `index.html` - Discover landing page.
 - `404.html` - Custom 404 for static hosts (kept at root for GitHub Pages).